 Key flavours and cooking styles: Primarily the cuisine of Lucknow, the capital of Uttar Pradesh, with variations found in other regions such as Calcutta and Hyderabad.
 Awadhi and Mughlai food comprise refined, delicately flavoured dishes created in the royal kitchens, influenced by Indian, Central Asian and Middle Eastern flavours.
 Intricate, very skilfully made kebabs are a speciality of the region, along with biryanis and kormas.
 There’s plentiful use of cream, nuts, saffron and aromatic spices.
 This is special occasion cooking.

 Established for over 30 years, this smart venue showcases chef Azadur Rahman’s fine cooking; a happy mix of royal dishes from the Mughlai courts and seasonal British ingredients.
-There are pomegranate-flecked Nizami samosas, saffron-marinated monkfish tikka, and dum pukht biryani on the menu here.
+There are spiced potato and pea-flecked samosas, saffron-marinated seabass tikka, and dum pukht biryani with Somerset lamb on the menu here.

 Red Fort, 77 Dean Street, Soho W1D 3SH.